Dr. Taleb Rifai, Patron

 Dear African Tourism Board Member,

-Having been in charge of the eTN Corporation for almost 20 years, I had the opportunity to work with African destinations and their stakeholders in tourism on many occasions.
+Having been in charge of the eTN Corporation for amore than 20 years, I had the opportunity to work with African destinations and their stakeholders in tourism on many occasions.

 Africa is an often forgotten continent, not only when it comes to travel & tourism while at the same time it has the most potential of any region in the world.